 Superdraft designed this waterfront home with beach-style interiors which fits with the panoramic views of the water and the Gold Coast skyline.

-According to the Gold Coast architects who lead this project, the relaxed nautical vibe makes the homeowner feel like they’re on a holiday vacation all the time.
+According to the Gold Coast building designers who lead this project, the relaxed nautical vibe makes the homeowner feel like they’re on a holiday vacation all the time.

 They designed the lounge and dining areas with captivating decor inspired from Hawaiian beaches—with lush green palm wallpapers, wicker furniture, and oak interiors.